Vlissingen port operations swiftly move Army equipment through Europe

 |0

-This work, Vlissingen port operations swiftly move Army equipment through Europe [Image 5 of 5], by Shaylee Borcsani, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Vlissingen port operations swiftly move Army equipment through Europe, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT